-The BSP is at all times contractually responsible towards Elia for the real-time communication towards Elia.
+The BSP is at all times contractually responsible towards Elia for the real-time communication via the BSP towards Elia in both directions.
 This responsibility to provide Elia the necessary aFRR parameters for the execution of the aFRR service is independent from the RTU configuration (Elia of private device).
-If the BSP opts to use DSO owned RTU's and problems arise in the real-time communication towards Elia (due to problems in the link "RTU DSO - SCADA DSO" or "SCADA DSO - SCADA BSP), the BSP is responsible towards Elia for the quality loss, absence or any other malfunction of the aFRR parameters (Pmeas, Pbaseline, Pmax,...) which needs to be delivered to Elia in real-time on an aggregated basis.
-Since only aggregated data is required for non-CIPU assets (assets without an individual power schedule), the sending in real-time of the DSO measurements is not possible.
+Elia is responsible for the real-time communication between the RTU owned by Elia and the SCADA of Elia.
+If the BSP opts to use (C)DSO owned RTU's and problems arise in the real-time communication towards Elia (due to problems in the link "RTU (C)DSO - SCADA (C)DSO" or "SCADA (C)DSO - SCADA BSP), the BSP is responsible towards Elia for the quality loss, absence or any other malfunction of the aFRR parameters (Pmeas, Pbaseline, Pmax,...) which needs to be delivered to Elia in real-time on an aggregated basis.
+Since only aggregated data is required for non-CIPU assets (assets without an individual power schedule), the sending in real-time of the (C)DSO measurements is not possible.

-4.5.2 Ex-post data exchange
+4.5.2 Data exchange for ex-post settlement

-The parameters (see Section 4.4.2) of each prequalified delivery point need to be delivered ex-post to Elia by the BSP for the settlement of the aFRR service.
+The parameters (see Section 4.4.2) of each prequalified delivery point for non-CIPU assets need to be delivered to Elia for the ex-post settlement of the aFRR service.
 Elia allows the use of private devices by the BSP for the measurement and acquisition of the concerned data.
-Allowing the use of private devices and the BSPs as intermediary between the asset (= delivery point) and Elia in the exchange of the parameters, such as the power measurements, baselines ... requires careful consideration with respect to the need for any additional measures in order to guarantee, amongst others, the authenticity and the integrity of the data used for the settlement of the aFRR service.
+Allowing the use of private devices requires careful consideration with respect to the need for any additional measures in order to guarantee, amongst others, the authenticity and the integrity of the data used for the settlement of the aFRR service.